eyedeekay/i2p.plugins.tor-manager/README.md

  - Embeds an I2P router in case the host system doesn't have an I2P router
  - Encrypt the working directory automatically when it's not in use.
  - No python.
 Language wars are stupid, but so is python.

+Things Tor Browser Launcher does that this does not(yet):

+ - Micah went to far greater effort to assure that TPO's HTTPS certificate was authentic and avoid the Certificate Authority/PKI system.
+As a result, CA's are untrusted entities when downloading from the default Tor Project site.
+This is probably a pretty good idea.
+ - This application does not offer a choice of downloading Tor Browser over the clearnet if there is literally any other option available to it.
+This is roughly equivalent to downloading Tor Browser over system Tor being always on in Tor Browser Launcher.
+ - This application does not play dial-up noises.

 #### [TB-Updater(Whonix)](https://github.com/whonix/tb-updater)